-Essential systems services are services that support the system operator to manage short-term and unexpected changes in the balance of supply and demand.
-In the new market, this is expected to include services from battery storage facilities that are able to store electricity during low demand periods and supply that electricity during periods of high demand.
+&lt;sup>2 Essential systems services are services that support the system operator to manage short-term and unexpected changes in the balance of supply and demand.
+In the new market, this is expected to include services from battery storage facilities that can store electricity during low demand periods and supply that electricity during periods of high demand.